 - When does the pain occur and how long does it last?

 - When did you first notice the pain?

 - What were you doing when you first noticed the pain?

 - What tends to relieve the pain?

-- Has your child had any illnesses or injuries that may explain the pain?
+- Have you had any illnesses or injuries that may explain the pain?